 Recommended for: Adventure, hiking tours, nature lovers.

 Chirripó is one of the Costa Rica’s wilder national parks.
-Despite the fact of the climate and the lush vegetation that make it son wild, the park is accessible by foot.
+Despite the fact of the climate and the lush vegetation that make it so wild, the park is accessible by walk.
 The only thing about it is that you have to be in good shape to hike through this mysterious park.

 This National Park is Costa Rica’s highest peak, that’s why hikers find here a challenging adventure of hiking.
 Besides the challenge of conquering the Cerro Chirripó, there are a lot of trails that can be found in here travelling through a bunch of diverse ecological zones.
 Here, you can find more biodiversity that the one you can probably find in other entire countries.

 Here, at the highest point of the country, the views are incredibly spectacular, allowing visitors see both, the Pacific Ocean and the Caribbean Sea, at the same time on clear days.
 It is an exquisite delight for nature lovers and also for those who want to add an unforgettable experience to their Costa Rica adventure vacations.

 At Chirripó park headquarters you will find maps and guides available to help you enjoy in a better way your hiking experience.
 You must be prepared to experience an intense journey so it is a good advice to train previously to be prepared physically and psychologically to face the challenge of climbing the mountain.

 The natural landscapes will vary as you climb the mountain from the pastures which are located at 3,300 feet (1000 meters) of elevation near the town of San Gerardo de Rivas.
 Then, through the climb you will find the paramo landscape (also known as tundra ecosystem) near the peak, approximately at 12,530 feet (or 3,819 meters).